semgrep/semgrep-docs/docs/sample-ci-configs.md

           GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
 ```

-See a complete example of this workflow file including this environment variable (commented out) in the [above example workflow file](#github-actions).
+See a complete example of this workflow file including this environment variable (commented out) in the [above sample workflow file](#sample-github-actions-workflow).

 !!! info
     Unlike `secrets.SEMGREP_TOKEN`,